May 12, 2020

 - Floating virus: defined as airborne contamination, it happens when someone is sneezing or coughing without covering its mouth.
 Therefore, the infection occurs while breathing.

-- Surface-adhering virus: defined as cell-to-cell contact infection, it happens when a contaminated object gets in contact with a human body (its hand).
+- Surface-adhering virus: defined as cell-to-cell contact infection.
+It happens when a contaminated object gets in contact with a human body (a handshake).
 If the person touches its face, there can be a mucus infection.

 Efficiency of disinfection and droplet size